William-AU/PixelMonitor/README.md

 6. [License](#license)

 ## About the Project
 Pixel Monitor is a simple JavaFX/Spring Boot project to help with pixel based optimisation and analysis.
 The project aims to tackle a few core pain points related to working with pixel based automation:
 * Accurately and consistently locating the right pixels
 * Finding "static" pixels across multiple images
 * Finding specific images in larger images

+Pixel Monitor is further intended as a tool to help automate integration and UI testing by offering robust solutions to a pixel based automated testing pipelines.

 For a full list of features and reasoning see [Features](#features).